eeternalsadness/razer-exercise/problem-2/setup-guide.md

 ### MacOS

 On MacOS, you need to configure this with Docker Desktop.
-Open Docker Desktop and navigate to the `Settings > Docker Engine` tab, then add the following to the JSON field.
+Open Docker Desktop and navigate to the `Settings > Docker Engine` tab, then add the following to the JSON field and click `Apply & restart`.

 ```json
 {